Get

 There are few cats more striking in appearance than the Norwegian Forest Cat.
 It’s hard to match the Forest Cat’s imposing build and glossy, water-resistant fur.
 However, one cat that can often be mistaken for the Norwegian Forest Cat is the Domestic Longhair Cat.

-While the Domestic Longhair Cat is not an actual “breed,” it is a term for cats of mixed or ambiguous ancestry that present the recessive gene for fur between the lengths of 2 and 6 inches.
-They can be mistaken for other more defined breeds of cats with similar appearances by unscrupulous individuals.
+While the Domestic Longhair Cat is not an actual “breed,” it is a term for cats of mixed or ambiguous ancestry that present the recessive gene for long fur.
+They can be mistaken for other, more defined breeds of cats with similar appearances by unscrupulous individuals.

 Here are the details on the differences between Norwegian Forest Cats and Domestic Longhair Cats.